-PERTINENT DATA OF THE DAM AND LAK General Information
+General Information

 General Information

-Purpose FC, P, R
+Purpose FC, P, I

-Tupose F&W, W
+1 F&W, V

-River Little Red Riv
+River Little Red R

-State Arkan
+State Arkaı

-Drainage area, square miles 1,1
+Drainage area, square miles 1,

 Dam

-Length in feet 1,7
+Length in feet 1,

-Height, feet above streambed 2
+Height, feet above streambed -,

-Top of dam elevation, feet above mean sea level 5
+Top of dam elevation, feet above mean sea level

 Generators

 Main units, number

-Rated capacity each unit, kilowatts 48,0
+Rated capacity each unit, kilowatts 48,

 Station service units, number

-Rated capacity each unit, kilowatts 5
+Rated capacity each unit, kilowatts

 Lake

-Nominal bottom of power drawdown elevation, feet above msl 4
+Nominal bottom of power drawdown elevation, feet above msl

-Area, acres 23,7
+Area, acres 23,

 Nominal top of conservation pool 462

-Elevation, feet above mean sea level 102
+Elevation, feet above mean sea level

-Area, acres 31,2
+Area, acres 31,

-Length of shoreline, miles 3
+Length of shoreline, miles

 Nominal top of flood-control pool

 Elevation, feet above mean sea level

-Area, acres 39,7
+Area, acres 39,

-Length of shoreline, miles 3
+Length of shoreline, miles

-(1) FC - flood control,
+(1) EC flood control

-P -power
+(1) FC - flood control, P - power

 Rec-Recreation

 F&W-Fish and Wildlife

-W-water supply
+W - water supply

-1 3.0 ALTERNATIVES
+3.0 ALTERNATIVES

-2 3.1 Introduction
+3.1 Introduction

-3 Alternatives evaluated in this EA are depicted in Table 3.1 and Figure 3.1.
-The alternatives
+Alternatives evaluated in this EA are depicted in Table 3.1 and Figure 3.1.
+The alternatives include: Alternative 1 (No Action); Alternative 2 (Preferred); and Alternative 3 (Conservative).
+A complete set of maps for each alternative is located in Appendix C to this document.

-4 include: Alternative 1 (No Action); Alternative 2 (Preferred); and Alternative 3 (Conservative).
+The Preferred and Conservative Alternatives are compared to the No Action Alternative in order to evaluate potential positive and negative effects on the natural and human environment, based on the various shoreline allocations determined by each action alternative.
+All evaluated alternatives were provided for public review after completion of the Draft EA.
+Public comments were collected during the public comment period and considered in the development of the Final EA and the Final 2020 Greers Ferry Lake Shoreline Management Plan.
+Based on public comments received, the Final EA compared all action alternatives to the Preferred Action or to a modified alternative that is developed, based on public preferences.
+The Final EA presents the Selected Alternative and provides the basis for the agency decision under NEPA.

-5 A complete set of maps for each alternative is located in Appendix C to this document.
+These alternatives cover the range from increased shoreline protection to increased shoreline development and include analysis of the potential effects on the human, terrestrial, and aquatic environment from their implementation.
+A No Action Alternative examined leaving the lake as it currently exists in terms of developable areas and protected areas.
+Of the 306.3 miles of available land around the lake, 21.3% of this is allocated as LDA and PRA, with potential future development occurring.
+The No Action Alternative would leave PSA and PAA at 78.7% or 241.1 miles of land in "protected areas."

-- 6 - 7 The Preferred and Conservative Alternatives are compared to the No Action Alternative in - 8 order to evaluate potential positive and negative effects on the natural and human environment, - 9 based on the various shoreline allocations determined by each action alternative.
-All evaluated - 10 alternatives will be provided for public review after completion of the Draft EA.
-Public - 11 comments will be collected during the public comment period and considered in the - 12 development of the Final EA and the Final 2020 Greers Ferry Lake Shoreline Management - 13 Plan.
-Based on public comments received, the Final EA would compare all action alternatives - 14 to the Preferred Action or to a modified alternative that is developed, based on public - 15 preferences.
-The Final EA presents the Selected Alternative and provides the basis for the - 16 agency decision under NEPA. - 17 - 18 These alternatives cover the range from increased shoreline protection to increased shoreline - 19 development and include analysis of the potential effects on the human, terrestrial, and - 20 aquatic environment from their implementation.
-A No Action Alternative examined leaving - the lake as it currently exists in terms of developable areas and protected areas.
-Of the 306.3 - miles of available land around the lake, 21.3% of this is allocated as LDA and PRA, with - 23 potential future development occurring.
-The No Action Alternative would leave PSA and - PAA at 78.7% or 241.1 miles of land in "protected areas." - 25 - 26 The action alternatives included a Preferred Alternative and a Conservative Alternative.
-The - 27 Preferred Alternative shifted the majority of the available shoreline acreage to PSA, with - 28 83.5% of the shoreline in this category.
-A major shoreline allocation change was taking South - Fork and Salt Creek PRA and reallocating them to PSA.
-This was done because both parks - 30 were never fully developed Corps parks (i.e. only primitive camping and boat launch ramps). - Another shoreline allocation change was to decrease the PRA to fit within the Corps park - boundary; these areas were reallocated to PSA.
-Potential effects from this alternative would - be decreased vegetation removal and a reduction in soil erosion due to the retention of natural - vegetation around most of the lakeshore.
-The Preferred alternative seeks to balance all - components of lake usage, including the provision for growth and recreation potential, while - 36 protecting and preserving terrestrial and aquatic resources. - 37 - The Conservative Alternative further reduces the LDA to 3.0 miles, occupying only 1.0% of - the shoreline, but increases PRA lands to 17.2%.
-PSA in this alternative constitute 80.3% of - 40 the shoreline, which also enhances shoreline vegetation preservation, reduces stormwater - 41 runoff quantity and velocity, which results in less in-lake sedimentation and
+The action alternatives included a Preferred Alternative and a Conservative Alternative.
+The Preferred Alternative shifted the majority of the available shoreline acreage to PSA, with 83.5% of the shoreline in this category.
+A major shoreline allocation change was taking South Fork and Salt Creek PRA and reallocating them to PSA.
+This was done because both parks were never fully developed Corps parks (i.e. only primitive camping and boat launch ramps).
+Another shoreline allocation change was to decrease the PRA to fit within the Corps park boundary; these areas were reallocated to PSA.
+Potential effects from this alternative would be increased vegetation removal due to allowing mowing around more of the lakeshore (i.e. allowing vegetation modification in areas that were once park buffer).
+The Preferred alternative seeks to balance all components of lake usage, including the provision for growth and recreation potential, while protecting and preserving terrestrial and aquatic resources.